NSO-developer/nso-gitbook/platform-tools/resource-manager/resource-manager-api-guide.md

 {% endhint %}

 #### Creating Synchronous or Asynchronous IP Subnet Allocation Requests

+{% hint style="info" %}
+* Please note: The 'sync' parameter which was used to specify synchronous or asynchronous mode has been renamed to 'sync-alloc'.
+{% endhint %}

 The `sync_alloc` parameter in the API determines if the allocation request is for a synchronous or asynchronous mode.
 Set the `sync_alloc` parameter to true for synchronous flow.